plugwise/python-plugwise/README.md

 Like Home Assistant Core we use `pre-commit` to validate your commits and eventually PRs.

-Please make sure you at least ran `pip install -r requirements_commit.txt` before attempting to `git commit`.
+Please make sure you at least ran `scripts/setup.sh` before attempting to `git commit`.
 But we sincerely recommended to also use local testing, see `tests/README.md` for more information.

 ## Project support status